'Shovel ready' infrastructure projects

 Of the 23 projects submitted on behalf of the Future Proof partners:

-- Twenty-two projects have been sent to central Government for consideration.
+- Twenty-two projects were sent to central Government for consideration.

-- Four projects have also been sent to the Provincial Development Unit for consideration.
+- Four projects were also sent to the Provincial Development Unit for consideration.

 - One project was not shortlisted.